Tesco to close remaining Homeplus stores in UK

-LONDON May 12 Britain's biggest retailer Tesco is to close the remaining six Homeplus stores in its home market, bringing the curtain down on the non-food retail business with the potential loss of about 450 jobs.
+LONDON Britain's biggest retailer Tesco (TSCO.L) is to close the remaining six Homeplus stores in its home market, bringing the curtain down on the non-food retail business with the potential loss of about 450 jobs.

 Tesco said on Tuesday the stores in Bristol, Bracknell, Nottingham, Denton, Bromborough and Preston will close on June 27.